victorvanpelt/otree-questionnaire/README.md

 You can test the application [here](https://otree-questionnaire.herokuapp.com) by choosing "Questionnaire".

 ## Adding a page
-Below are basic instructions to include a another page (i.e., Survey3.html).
+Below are basic instructions to include another page (i.e., Survey3.html).

 ### templates/questionnaire/
 Copy/paste "Survey2.html" and rename it to "Survey3.html" under /templates/questionnaire/.